andyttran/guide_to_algorithms/README.md

 | Matrix		| Width and height of matrix|
 | Graph 		| Number of vertices and edges|

 *Disclaimer: These are 'common' factors that scale.
-Sometimes with particular problems there might be less obvious factors that scale.*
+Sometimes with particular problems, there might be less obvious factors that scale.*

 ### 1b.
 Units of Time and Space